lavollmer/MVC-techblog/README.md

 User.js model code taken from 14-MVC Activity 21 User model.

-Signup logic and code inspired by Activity 9 in MVC-14.
+Signup, login and logout logic and code inspired by Activity 9 and Activity 16 in MVC-14.

 ## License